petros-d/docs/docs/runtime-release-notes.md

 For instructions on how to upgrade, read [Upgrade Astronomer Runtime](upgrade-runtime).
 For general product release notes, go to [Astronomer Cloud Release Notes](release-notes).
 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or [support@astronomer.io](mailto:support@astronomer.io).

-## Astronomer Runtime 4.0.0
+## Astronomer Runtime 4.0.1

-- Release date: October 12, 2021
+- Release date: October 26, 2021
 - Airflow version: 2.2.0

 ### Bug Fixes

 - Fixed an issue where worker pods were stuck in a terminating state when scaling down
-- Fixed an issue where `4.0.x` Runtime images did not show the correct version number in the Airflow UI navbar and footer
+- Fixed an issue where the Airflow UI navbar and footer did not show the correct running version of Astronomer Runtime

 ## Astronomer Runtime 4.0.0

-- Release date: October 26, 2021
+- Release date: October 12, 2021
 - Airflow version: 2.2.0

 ### Support for Airflow 2.2.0